Naoyuki-Christopher-H/scientific-calculator-cs/README.md

 # Scientific Calculator

-A feature-rich scientific calculator application built with WPF and C# 7.0, designed with an Apple-inspired UI.
+A feature-rich scientific calculator application built with WPF and C# 7.0.

 ## Features